windwalker-io/ventoviro.github.io/.vaseman/entries/about/index.md

 # Credits

 Windwalker incorporated many ideas and work from other well-known Web frameworks.
-Below is a short list of those Windwalker inspired from.
+Below is a short list of those Windwalker inspired by.

 - [Joomla](http://joomla.org) - Most Windwalker packages is based or highly influenced on Joomla.
 - [Laravel](http://laravel.com) - Windwalker referenced the Facades pattern from Laravel.